joshuaroy873/NR-Scope-nrOccupancy/README.md

 (Mar 27, 2024) Fan added support for PDSCH and PUSCH mapping type B for DCI decoding, thank Fan.
 Found a bug that we didn't use SLIV in SIB 1 or RRC Setup for time domain resource mapping, which previously happens to have the same calculation results (the first row of default mapping type A and SLIV 53 for downlink).
 Now it's solved.
 Also debugged the timestamp function.

 (Mar 30, 2024) Now the code's `log` and `to_google` functions work with multiple threads (USRPs), we are one step away from real-time carrier aggregation calculation.
 We can calculate the carrier aggregation information from the written logs now in an off-line manner.

+(July 17, 2024) Implemented NR SA cell scan utility: run `./nrscan` after build.
+The found cell information will be logged at `scan.csv`.

+(July 25, 2024) Implemented monitoring of non-initial BWPs if the additional BWPs are configured through plaintext RRCSetup, regardless of whether the BWP(s) are switched by plaintext DCI or encrypted RRCReconfiguration.
+TO-DO: (blind) detection of BWPs configured by encrypted RRCReconfigurations, homomorphic to CA detection.

 ## TODOs